ggmohanasundaram/skyhubdigital/README.md

   Note :
       The Recommendation logic has been built based on Binary search algorithm.

-    MovieRecommender.java  (skyhubdigital/src/main/java/org/skyhubdigital/com/recommendation) - The logic has been built in this calls
+    MovieRecommender.java  (skyhubdigital/src/main/java/org/skyhubdigital/com/recommendation) - Binary search logic has been build in this class.
     MovieRecommenderTest.java (skyhubdigital/src/test/java/org/skyhubdigital/com/recommendation) - It is unit test class used to provide various inputs to test the logic.